My Calling- To Grok

 Sensing Temperature

-Temperature sensing is mildly straightforward- the TMP36 sensor is supposed to put out a 0V-someV signal based on the temperature it is currently at, following a roughly specific formula (outputting 500mV at 0C, and increasing at 10mV per degree C).
+Temperature sensing is straightforward- the TMP36 sensor is supposed to put out a 0V-someV signal based on the temperature it is currently at, following a roughly specific formula (outputting 500mV at 0C, and increasing at 10mV per degree C).
 Just a simple analog read and conversion.
 Roughly.

 Close up on the Breadboard